By 37Design |

 <img src="image-1024.jpg" srcset="image-300.jpg 300w, image-768.jpg 768w, image-1024.jpg 1024w, image-2000.jpg 2000w" sizes="(max-width: 1024px) 100vw, 1024px">

 The browser evaluates the srcset list and the sizes attribute, then downloads only the image that best matches the current viewport width and device pixel ratio.
-This is automatic — you do not need to do anything special beyond uploading images at a reasonable resolution.
+This is automatic, and you do not need to do anything special beyond uploading images at a reasonable resolution.

 Best Practices for Responsive Images

-- Check your theme's image handling — some themes override WordPress's default responsive image behavior.
-Inspect your live pages (right-click an image > Inspect) to verify that
+• Check your theme's image handling.
+Some themes override WordPress's default responsive image behavior.
+Inspect your live pages (right-click an image > Inspect) to verify that srcset attributes are present.

 Alt Text, Titles, and Captions: Getting Metadata Right